Skip to content

 }

-VespaMatchEvaluator(queries, relevant_docs, vespa_query_fn, app, name='', id_field='', rank_profile='unranked', write_csv=False, write_verbose=False, csv_dir=None)
+VespaMatchEvaluator(queries, relevant_docs, vespa_query_fn, app, id_field, name='', rank_profile='unranked', write_csv=False, write_verbose=False, csv_dir=None)

 Bases: VespaEvaluatorBase